 Amalgam has grown from a home office in 2005 to support a diverse client base, talented new staff and space to grow.

-Amalgam manages more than 35 FetchGIS services across communities, industry, retail, tourism, non-profits and IoT.
+Amalgam manages more than 50 FetchGIS services across communities, industry, business and non-profit.

 FetchGIS can be used to map features and collect data in the office or in the field